Sigma Delta Pi Honor Society

 - Special rates on insurance through Geico.

-- Attainment of at least a 3.0 G.P.A in all Spanish courses taken.
+Attainment of at least a grade point average of at least 3.50 on a four-point scale in all college-level Spanish courses taken;

 Sigma Delta Pi does not discriminate on the basis of race, color, national or ethnic origin, sex, age, or disability.